 Elevation Gain: 266 m

-What kids will love about this hike: Kids will be excited to summit their first mountain!
+What kids will love about this hike: Kids will be excited to summit their first mountain in Banff National Park!

-Tunnel Mountain (also known as Sleeping Buffalo) is a popular hike in Banff for tourists and locals alike.
+Tunnel Mountain (also known as Sleeping Buffalo) is one of the most popular hiking trails in the Town of Banff.

 Distance: 7.6 km out & back